-Why do some companies achieve things that completely exceed our expectations, defying all our assumptions for what's possible?
+Why do some companies achieve things that completely exceed our expectations and defy all of our assumptions for what's possible?

 This is a question that Simon Sinek asks the audience as he begins his famous Ted Talk.
-Sinek, a bestselling author and INBOUND 2014 keynote speaker, set out to discover why companies like Apple have been able to achieve such extraordinary success, while others with the same resources have failed.
+Sinek, a bestselling author, sets out to discover why companies like Apple have been able to achieve such extraordinary success while others, with the same resources, have failed.

-He explains it through his idea called "Start With Why."
+He explains it through this idea he coined "Start With Why."
 And as it turns out, his findings have important implications for inbound marketers too.

-This blog post summarizes the philosophy behind "Start With Why" and then dives into how it relates to the inbound marketing methodology.
-To learn more about Simon Sinek, you can go to his website, or check out our exclusive HubSpot interview with him.
-To learn more about Simon Sinek, you can go to his website, or check out our exclusive HubSpot interview with him.
+This post summarizes the philosophy behind "Start With Why" and then dives into how it relates to the inbound marketing methodology.
+To learn more about Simon Sinek, you can check out his website.

 What does that even mean?
-To explain this concept, Sinek has developed what he calls the "Golden Circle," image pictured right.
-The golden circle has three layers:
+To explain this concept, Sinek has developed what he calls the "Golden Circle."

 - Why - This is the core belief of the business.
 It's why the business exists.